Roman-HLIS-Cosmology-PIT/RedmapperRoman/README.md

 This repo is designed to contain all necessary pieces for running Redmapper.
 As a result it is not organized as a single python package, but inter-dependent pieces.

+1. Clone Dhayaa's modified version of redmapper `git clone https://github.com/DhayaaAnbajagane/redmapper.git` and install it as `cd redmapper; pip install .`.
+The setup.py approach won't work here (even though the file exists)
-1. Clone the repo locally `git clone https://github.com/Roman-HLIS-Cosmology-PIT/RedmapperRoman.git`.
+2. Clone this repo locally `git clone https://github.com/Roman-HLIS-Cosmology-PIT/RedmapperRoman.git`.
-2. Next we will install `elidestools` as a standalone package. `cd RedmapperRoman/elidestools; python setup.py install`.
+3. Next we will install `elidestools` as a standalone package. `cd RedmapperRoman/elidestools; python setup.py install`.
 This will install the package into your environment.
-3. Clone Dhayaa's modified version of redmapper `git clone https://github.com/DhayaaAnbajagane/redmapper.git` and install it as `cd redmapper; pip install .`.
-The setup.py approach won't work here (even though the file exists)

 That is everything you need to install!
 The rest of the code can be run by simple imports of the relevant functions/classes.
 I run this by calling the module from the cmdline.
 So as `PYTHONPATH={PATH_TO_RedmapperRoman repo} python -u -m RedmapperRoman.Runner.py {FLAGS}`.
 Running it in module mode helps with consistent importing of other modules (which are defined as relative imports).